Take 1-2 approved courses alongside UCLA students for college credit!

 Latin

-LATIN 16: Intensive First Year Latin
+LATIN 16: Intensive First-Year Latin

 Life Sciences

-LIFESCI 7A: Cell and Molecular Biology [ONLINE]
+LIFESCI 7A: Cell and Molecular Biology [ONLINE & IN-PERSON options]

 Linguistics